256B.77 Coordinated service delivery system for people with disabilities.

 Subd.
 13. Ombudsman.
 Enrollees shall have access to ombudsman services established in section 256B.031, subdivision 6, and advocacy services provided by the ombudsman for mental health and mental retardation established in sections 245.91 to 245.97.
 The managed care ombudsman and the ombudsman for mental health and mental retardation shall coordinate services provided to avoid duplication of services.
 For purposes of the demonstration project, the powers and responsibilities of the office of the ombudsman for mental health and mental retardation, as provided in sections 245.91 to 245.97 are expanded to include all eligible individuals, health plan companies, agencies, and providers participating in the demonstration project.

 Subd.
 14. External advocacy.
 In addition to ombudsman services, enrollees shall have access to advocacy services on a local or regional basis.
 The purpose of external advocacy includes providing individual advocacy services for enrollees who have complaints or grievances with the county administrative entity, service delivery organization, or a service provider; assisting enrollees to understand the service delivery system and select providers and, if applicable, a service delivery organization; and understand and exercise their rights as an enrollee.
-External advocacy contractors must demonstrate that they have the expertise to advocate on behalf of eligible individuals and are independent of the commissioner, county authority, county administrative entity, service delivery organization, or any service provider within the demonstration project.
+External advocacy contractors must demonstrate that they have the expertise to advocate on behalf of all categories of eligible individuals and are independent of the commissioner, county authority, county administrative entity, service delivery organization, or any service provider within the demonstration project.

 Subd.
 15. Public guardianship alternatives.
 Each county authority with enrollees under public guardianship shall develop a plan to discharge all those public guardianships and establish appropriate private alternatives during the demonstration period.